onface/pkgzip.com/README.md

 # frogmarch

-Serves a single script file with your npm modules webpacked.
+Frogmarches your npm packages via webpack into a single JS file.

 Currently in testing, will be deployed to micros soon.
 Ideal for Connect developers to consume AtlasKit components.